-Safety and Security Checklist Area of Focus Y/N Notes/Status Construction Safety Does the project sponsor have a documented/implemented Contractor Safety Program with which it expects to comply?
+Safety and Security Checklist Construction Safety Area of Focus Y/N Notes/Status Does the project sponsor have a documented/implemented Contractor Safety Program with which they expect to comply?
 Does the project sponsor's contractor(s) have a documented company-wide safety and security program plan?
-Does the project sponsor's contractor(s) have a site- specific safety and security program plan?
+Does the project sponsor's contractor(s) have a site-specific safety and security program plan?
 How do the project sponsor's OSHA statistics compare to the national average for the same type of work?
-If the comparison is not favorable, what actions are being taken by the project sponsor to improve its safety record?
-Federal Railroad Administration If a shared track, has the project sponsor submitted its waiver request application to FRA?
+If the comparison is not favorable, what actions are being taken by the project sponsor to improve their safety record?
+Federal Railroa d Admi inistration Area of Focus Y/N Notes/Status If a shared track, has the project sponsor submitted their waiver request application to FRA?
 (Please identify specific regulations for which waivers are being requested.)
 If a shared corridor, has the project sponsor specified specific measures to address safety concerns?
-Is the Collision Hazard Analysis underway?
-Other FRA required Hazard Analysis - Fencing, etc.?
-Does the project have Quiet Zones?
+Is the collision hazard analysis underway?
+Are other FRA required hazard analyses underway - fencing, etc.?
+Does the project have quiet zones?
 Does FRA attend the Quarterly Review Meetings?